isl-org/Open3D/docs/tutorial/ReconstructionSystem/refine_registration.rst

     CompensateReferencePoseGraphNode : reference : 0

 There are 14 fragments and 52 valid matching pairs between fragments.
-After 23 iteration, 11 edges are detected to be false positive.
+After 23 iterations, 11 edges are detected to be false positives.
 After they are pruned, pose graph optimization runs again to achieve tight alignment.